 All this of cause only affects companies with more than 1 website, who has the need of understanding cross-site behavior.
 If your visitors don’t go across your different sites (if you have one site per market for example) this doesn’t change anything for you.

-- If you are running AdWords campaigns, ensure you have Google Analytics implemented on your site for accurate ROI measurement
+- If you are running AdWords campaigns, ensure you have Google Analytics implemented on your site, and have the accounts linked, for accurate ROI measurement

 - Cross-domain visitor identification are affected both for Google Analytics and Adobe Analytics